jamargoochIT/azure-setup/README.md

 Once we’ve checked that, we’ll click the blue button at the bottom labeled Review + create.
-On the next page Azure will begin the validation process once, it’s completed press the blue button at the bottom labeled create.
+On the next page Azure will begin the validation process, once it’s completed press the blue button at the bottom labeled create.
 ![16](https://github.com/user-attachments/assets/a9ff2801-477a-48c2-a10b-407909cb7934)<br><br><br><br>